rvo-cs/plscope-utils/sqldev/README.md

 #### Used by

-Remark: this viewer is not available for type/package bodies.
+Remark: this viewer is not available for type bodies and package bodies.

 ![Used by](images/plscope-utils-4-used-by.png)